sudo-njr/vivae/docs/index.md

 - `[server]` represents whatever Vivae instance you chose, in the example app this would be `app`.
 - `PATH` is optional and defines what path on the server to apply to, you can leave it empty to apply to all paths.
-- `METHOD` completely optional, must be in all caps see [all HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods).
-Defaults to "GET".
+- `METHOD` completely optional, not case sensitive, doesn't need to be capitalized.
+See [all HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods).
+Defaults to **all HTTP methods**.
-- `MIDDLEWARE` includes `req`, `res`, and `next`, allows you to write middleware for specific routes and methods.
+- `MIDDLEWARE` includes `vobj` object, allows you to write middleware for specific routes and methods.